scperkins/EJEHardenberg.github.io/public/writing/poetry/cold-heat.md

 but burden others?
 How could I ever make amends
 It's not in my nature, to admit to every fault
 To admit all the stupid, mean, horrible thoughts
-"If you've got nothing nice to say" was always the rule
+“If you've got nothing nice to say” was always the rule
 But when you're quiet for so long, you feel the fool
 Easier to smile and nod, just leave everyone alone
 Think about talking, but back into hand comes the phone